LOS ANGELES ASIAN PACIFIC FILM FESTIVAL: FREQUENTLY ASKED QUESTIONS

 Q8.
 Is running time a consideration in the selection process?
 (Is it possible for my short film to be too long, for instance?)

 It depends.
-The Los Angeles Asian Pacific Film Festival considers all works 45 minutes and longer to be features; those shorter than 45 minutes is a short film.
+The Los Angeles Asian Pacific Film Festival considers all works 41 minutes and longer to be features; those 40 minutes or shorter is a short film.
 There are generally two possibilities for a short film to be showcased at the Film Festival: 1) in a shorts program, or 2) preceding a feature film.

 Running time – and whether it is warranted for a film – is one of many factors that are considered in the selection and programming process.
 We are not as concerned with the actual running time of the film as we are with how effectively that time is used.